How AIEGIS Works — Privacy By Design

 • Real-time alerts on policy violations (PII pasted into ChatGPT, prompt injection patterns)

-• Audit-grade export (CSV, PDF, JSON) for EU AI Act compliance
+• Audit-grade export (CSV, PDF, JSON) — structured log export for evidence collection and regulatory review

 • Role-based access (CISO sees all, manager sees their team only)